 Case and Point

 Brands are starting to capitalize on the disruptive nature of this generation and those that are embracing new strategies are distancing themselves from the competition.
 Two brands that come to mind are Warby Parker and Casper.

-Casper had the lofty goal of turning a normally labor-intensive exercise (purchasing a mattress) into an easy online shopping experience.
-They felt that there was an untapped market in millennials as their needs fell between budget mattresses (usually reserved for university students) and premium products (traditionally purchased by older individuals with significant disposable income).
+Casper had the lofty goal of turning a normally labour intensive exercise (purchasing a mattress) into an easy online shopping experience.
+They felt that there was an untapped market in millennials as their needs fell between budget mattresses (usually reserved for University students) and premium products (traditionally purchased by older individuals with significant disposable income).
 They created a quality product at a fraction of the cost and used creative marketing to engage with their audience in the moment with tailored content including:

-- Injecting humor and trendy graphics into their display ads
+- Injecting humour and trendy graphics into their display ads

 - Affordable high-quality products shipped right to your door